Options de boot

 This option allows for the configuration of different installation methods using different formats.
 The syntax is described in the table below.

 Tableau 1.
-Installation Sources Installation source Option format
+Sources d’installation Installation source Option format

 Any CD/DVD drive